Rates, discounts and monetary transactions

 60

-Appointment of a family member or friend as executor.
+Appointment of family member or friend as executor.
 Testator

-Appointment of the MAES Execution Foundation notary as executor.
+Appointment of the MAES Executor Foundation as executor.
 Testator

 0